yethranayeh/ideaList/README.md

 ## App Limitations

+- Though it is natural for any time-based applications to have notifications to remind the user of the upcoming events, this is a tricky problem to solve for Progressive Web Applications as they are not native mobile applications.
+At this time, push notifications for desktop browser and `Android` seem achievable, however for `iOS` devices it does not seem possible.
 - Max amount of tags that can be selected for a Todo is 3.
 - Max character length for a new tag is 16.